tardate/LittleCodingKata/ruby/rails6/README.md

 # Ruby on Rails 6

-Running Rails 6 (beta1), learning about changes and new features, and testing out my favourite gems including: HAML
+Running Rails 6, learning about changes and new features, and testing out my favourite gems including: HAML

 [:arrow_forward: return to the Catalog](https://codingkata.tardate.com)

 ## Notes

-Rails 6 is slated for delivery on April 30, 2019 at RailsConf 2019.
+Rails 6 was release August 16, 2019.

 Major features in Rails 6: